-For 2018, the ET Compensation Committee approved short-term annual cash bonus pool targets for Mr. McCrea of 160% of his annual base earnings and for Messrs.
-Long, Ramsey, Mason and McReynolds of 130% of their annual base earnings.
-The named executive officer bonus pool targets remained the same for the 2019 Performance Period as they were for the 2017 period.
+For 2019, the ET Compensation Committee approved short-term annual cash bonus pool targets for Mr. McCrea of 160% of his annual base earnings and for Messrs.
+Long, Ramsey and Mason of 130% of their annual base earnings.
+The named executive officer bonus pool targets remained the same for the 2019 Performance Period as they were for the 2018 period.

-In February 2019, the ET Compensation Committee certified 2018 performance results under the Bonus Plan, which resulted in a bonus payout of 110% of the bonus pool target, which reflected achievement of 110% of the Adjusted EBITDA Target, 120% of the DCF Target and 100% of the Department Budget Target.
-Based on the approved results, the ET Compensation Committee approved a cash bonus relating to the 2018 calendar year to Messrs.
-McCrea, Long, Ramsey, Mason and McReynolds in the amounts of \$1,866,000, \$800,000, \$900,000, \$858,700 and \$800,000, respectively.
+In February 2020, the ET Compensation Committee certified 2019 performance results under the Bonus Plan, which resulted in a bonus payout of 100% of the bonus pool target, which reflected achievement of 100.3% of the Adjusted EBITDA Target, 99.7% of the DCF Target and 101.6% or \$13 million under the Department Budget Target.
+Based on the approved results, the ET Compensation Committee approved a cash bonus relating to the 2019 calendar year to Messrs.
+McCrea, Long, Ramsey, and Mason in the amounts of \$1,750,817, \$900,000, \$889,100 and \$805,900, respectively.

-In approving the 2018 bonuses of the named executive officers, the ET Compensation Committee took into account the achievement by the Partnership of all of the targeted performance objectives for 2018 and the individual performances of each of the named executive officers.
-The cash bonuses awarded to each of the named executive officers for 2018 performance were materially consistent with their applicable bonus pool targets.
+In approving the 2019 bonuses of the named executive officers, the ET Compensation Committee took into account the achievement by the Partnership of all of the targeted performance objectives for 2019 and the individual performances of each of the named executive officers.
+The cash bonuses awarded to each of the named executive officers for 2019 performance were materially consistent with their applicable bonus pool targets, except Mr. Long who received approximately 120% of his targeted bonus award in consideration of (i) a recommendation to increase his award by Mr. Warren in recognition of Mr. Long's efforts on certain key financial objectives during 2019 and (ii) a further alignment of Mr. Long with the targeted total compensation of similarly situated officers of peer group companies and the market data.
 As with base salary and equity awards, Mr. Warren does not accept or receive an annual bonus.

 Equity Awards.
-In connection with the Energy Transfer Merger, ET assumed the obligations of ETO under the ETO equity plans and assumed such plans for purposes of employing such plans to make grants of equity-based awards relating to ET common units following the closing of the merger.
-The ETO equity plans assumed by ET, which have been subsequently renamed, are (i) the Second Amended and Restated Energy Transfer LP 2008 Incentive Plan (the "2008 Incentive Plan"); (ii) the Energy Transfer LP 2011 Long-Term Incentive Plan (the "2011 Incentive Plan") and the (iii) Energy Transfer LP 2015 Long-Term Incentive Plan (the "2015 Plan").

-In 2017, ET adopted the Amended and Restated Energy Transfer LP Long-Term Incentive Plan (formerly the Amended and Restated Energy Transfer Equity, L.P.
-Long Term Incentive Plan, together with the 2008 Incentive Plan, the 2011 Incentive Plan and the 2015 Plan, the "ET Incentive Plans").
-The ET Incentive Plans authorize the ET Compensation Committee, in its discretion, to grant awards, as applicable under each respective plan of restricted units, phantom units, unit options, unit appreciation rights and other awards related to ET common units upon such terms and conditions as it may determine appropriate and in accordance with general guidelines as defined by the ET Incentive Plans.
+ET maintains and operates (i) the Second Amended and Restated Energy Transfer LP 2008 Incentive Plan (the "2008 Incentive Plan"); (ii) the Energy Transfer LP 2011 Long-Term Incentive Plan (the "2011 Incentive Plan"); the (iii) Energy Transfer LP 2015 Long-Term Incentive Plan (the "2015 Plan"); (iv) the Amended and Restated Energy Transfer LP Long-Term Incentive Plan (the "ET Plan," together with the 2008 Incentive Plan, the 2011 Incentive Plan and the 2015 Plan, the "ET Incentive Plans").
+The ET Incentive Plans authorize the ET Compensation Committee, in its discretion, to grant awards, as applicable, under each respective plan of restricted units, phantom units, unit options, unit appreciation rights and other awards related to ET common units upon such terms and conditions as it may determine appropriate and in accordance with general guidelines as defined by the ET Incentive Plans.
+ET has generally used time-vested restricted units and/or phantom units as the vehicle for its annual equity awards to eligible employees, including the named executive officers.

-For 2018, the annual long-term incentive targets set by the ET Compensation Committee for the named executive officers were 900% of annual base salary for Mr. McCrea and 500% of annual base salary for Messrs.
+For 2019, the annual long-term incentive targets set by the ET Compensation Committee for the named executive officers were 900% of annual base salary for Mr. McCrea and 500% of annual base salary for Messrs.
 Long, Ramsey and Mason.
-Due to his significant holdings of ET units, Mr. McReynolds does not receive annual equity awards.
-The 500% target for Mr. Ramsey is a decrease from his previous target of 600% and represents a desire on the part of the Chairman to align the senior officers that report to him, other than Mr. McCrea, with a consistent long-term incentive target.
-The targets of the other named executive officers were consistent with the prior year's targets.
+The targets of the named executive officers were the same as the prior year's targets.